RomanLut/hx_espnow_rc/doc/rfpower/rfpower.md

 Slave always sends single packet in response, without retries.
 Slave sends packets in responce only.

+Expected DL telemetry rate is ~56Kbit and little bit less in LR mode.

+UP telemetry rate is ~28Kbit and little bit less in LR mode.

+Telemetry rate drop down proportional to RSSI.

 Packets flow can be captured using RF Power sensor desribed here http://www.herbert-dingfelder.de/?page_id=68, and an oscilloscope.

 # Packets flow in normal mode